billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 streaming.
 That is, the data acquisition starts manually when you click the `Run` button in the configuration dialog.

+### Survey all probe banks

+To do a run that is automatically customized for whole-probe surveys, check the box in this item group and select the number of seconds to record in each bank.
+The entire surface of each selected probe will be
+sampled: shank-0:[bank-0..bank-max], shank-1:[bank-0..bank-max], etc.

+#### Max bank

+In this mode all channels are saved, so the `Save chans` table column instead becomes `Max bank`.
+Use this item to skip sampling banks that are out of the brain.

+A survey run will save data files to the current run directory specified on the `Save tab`.
+The files will automatically be named `SvyPrb_date&time_g0_t0...`

+One (bin/meta) file-pair is saved for each probe.
+Within a file the sampling blocks are end-to-end.
+Open these files with the File Viewer (Ctrl-O) and open the Shank Viewer.
+As you scroll through the file the Shank Viewer shows the current probe region.

+Note that the time to program a new bank plus amplifier settle time is about 2 to 3 seconds.
+You'll definitely see these transition regions as you browse the data.

 --------

 ## Probe Database